jakka351/Open-Tester-Engineering/README.md

 # Open-Tester-Engineering

-Source Code Repository for the <a href="https://tester.engineering">Tester Engineering Suite</a> - Open Source Component.
+Source Code Repository for the <a href="https://tester.engineering">Tester Engineering Suite</a>

 # Statement of Purpose